alamehan/nice-list/README.md

   * [Interplay](https://www.figma.com/community/plugin/736368164448889527/Interplay) - Imports your design system code repository and lets you design with code components.
   * [Ready Components](https://www.figma.com/community/plugin/830533738628941885/Ready-Components) - Provides ready-made components, can be used in any of the UI design.
   * [Master](https://www.figma.com/community/plugin/767721682134156281/Master) - Create, attach, clone and move components in a couple of clicks without losing overrides.
+  * [Spacing Manager](https://www.figma.com/community/plugin/809099681305129697/Spacing-Manager) - Say goodbye to endless naming schemes with "/" for Components and Styles.
   * [Link to Documentation](https://www.figma.com/community/plugin/748783469068559194/Link-to-Documentation) - Open documentation pages from your components.

 * Text Plugin